algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 params: account index, state key.

-Deleting a key which is already absent has no effect on the application global state.
+Deleting a key which is already absent has no effect on the application local state.
 (In particular, it does _not_ cause the program to fail.)

 ## app_global_del